 - Cover soil or mulch where stones will be placed with a roll-out fabric weed barrier.

-- Install a step stone by raking away any existing mulch and using a spade if needed to level the soil where the step stone will be placed.
+- Install a stepping stone by raking away any existing mulch and using a spade if needed to level the soil where the stepping stone will be placed.
 Wear gloves when handling concrete or stone pieces, which can have sharp edges.
 Position the stone on the soil, and jump on it a few times to settle it in place.
 If the stone feels wobbly underfoot, use soil or small stones to support low spots.

 - Rake mulch around the new stepping stones, then sweep them clean with a broom.